FieldMarshallVague/radix-mock-up/dev-test-thoughts.md

 - click-able arrows (i.e.  change to new content)
 - animated background images

-  - scale transitions
+  - scale transitions?
+    - bicubic resize is OK, but dependent on resolution scaling can flicker blurry
-  - blur
+  - blur/grayscale?  i.e.  down-grading
-  - saturation
+  - saturation/contrast/brightness?  i.e. up-grading

+- json-file data loading via fetch (or rxjs with update-able data)

 ## CSS Grid

 Really would benefit from spending more time with different layouts and maximising understanding of grid.
-It's so powerful and some really cool responsive features can be made FAR more easily
+It's so powerful and some really cool responsive features can be made FAR more easily.

+## Flex-box

+Gotten a bit rusty with it.
+Flex or Grid?
+Not always obvious at first glance.
+Sometimes just start doing it in flex and realise grid was easier to align.

 ## Pagination

-implementing actual pagination would make some of the CSS easier
+implementing actual pagination would make some of the CSS easier.